-Choosing a Physician: Ten Things to Think About
+Choosing a Doctor: Ten Things to Consider

 Review your health insurance policy, if you have one, to see if there are restrictions on whom you may select as your physician.
 Check with your insurance carrier to see if it has a list of approved physicians.

-Ask yourself whether the age of your physician will be important.
 Would you like an older physician who likely has more experience than a recently graduated physician?
 Do you think a younger physician might be more aware of current medical technology and practices?
 Are you interested in building a long-term relationship with the physician?
 If so, you may want to make sure that the physician you choose is not close to retirement.

 4. Need a Specialist?
 Do Your Homework

 If you are looking for a specialist, consider whether you would like them to be board-certified in that specialty.
 Being board-certified means that the physician has taken an extra interest in, has passed a special test concerning, and has participating in continuing education courses regarding, that area of medicine.
 Check physicians' certification status online at Certification Matters, provided by the American Board of Medical Specialties.

 5. Do You Want a Doctor Who's Available After-Hours?

 What would happen if you needed to speak to your doctor in an emergency?
 Can you call them directly?
 Are they unavailable at night or on weekends to talk to you?

 6. Are the Doctor's Work Hours Compatible with Yours?